odd House 2.0: A House in the Andes

 Status: Completed, 2020

-Exposing the different layers of the house like earth strata, this elevator platform takes the form of a ‘living room’ allowing the adjacent programs to be optimized and modified for a variety of user-specific requirements.
+The sectional characteristic of the house is highlighted by an elevator platform that moves vertically through the three levels.
+This elevator platform takes the form of a ‘living room’ allowing the adjacent programs to be optimized and modified for a variety of user-specific requirements.
 This programmatic and spatial flexibility extends to the fluid relationship between indoors and outdoors.
-Strategic openings and a careful curation of window and façade play with visual transparencies, blurring the boundaries between built and natural.
+Strategic openings and a careful curation of window and façade play with visual transparencies, blurring the boundaries between the built and the natural.
 The house embraces its site and context to evolve the vernacular for Andean architecture.